 Release your mortgage funds

 Your solicitor will arrange to transfer the remaining balance on the property in exchange for the title deeds.

 You can now move into your new home!

-There are other insurances that are well worth considering too as they can offer additional protection to you or your biggest financial asset.
+There are other insurances that are worth considering too as they can offer additional protection to you or your biggest financial asset.